Amazon's Newest Service Would Let Couriers Unlock Front Doors, Monitored By Cameras

 The Verge points out that Amazon is on a "quest to manage your home life and integrate itself into your daily routine."
 The Amazon Cloud Cam is a direct challenge to smart-home cameras offered by Google's Nest, as well as Logitech and a host of other companies.

-Offering a novel delivery service, exclusively for customers who buy the camera, might give Amazon an edge over the competition and put the camera in more homes.
+Offering a novel delivery service exclusively for customers who buy the camera might give Amazon an edge over the competition and put the camera in more homes.

 Adding a camera that monitors front doors and is integrated with Alexa and the front lock "would be positioning Amazon to know a lot more about [people's] lives and habits, like when they leave the house in the morning, how often they go on vacation, and when they get back from work at night," the Verge writes.